 The case, which was brought on behalf of 886 Dutch citizens, made climate change a major political and social issue in the Netherlands and transformed domestic climate change policy.
 It inspired climate change cases in Belgium, New Zealand, Ireland, the UK, Switzerland and the US.

 In September 2015, despite calls from leading scientists, lawyers, citizens, companies and the 886 co-plaintiffs for it to accept the decision, the Dutch government decided to appeal the judgment.
 It made this decision even though it is taking steps to meet the target set by the Court.
-The appeal will be heard at the Hague Court of Appeal on 28 May 2018.
+The appeal was heard at the Hague Court of Appeal on 28 May 2018.
+On 9 October 2018, the Hague Court of Appeal decided to uphold the 2015 court decision.
+In other words Urgenda won again.

 Amsterdam April 18th 2017, The Urgenda Foundation published the Notice on Appeal.
 The Dutch Government and Urgenda will appear to the court on May 28th 2018.
 Here you can download the document: Urgenda Notice On Appeal